 - Repetitive Stress Injuries: Medical professionals performing repeated tasks such as typing patient notes, administering medications, or assisting with medical procedures can develop carpal tunnel syndrome, tendonitis, and other repetitive stress injuries requiring specialized treatment.

-Workers’ Compensation Benefits for Allentown Healthcare Workers
+What Workers’ Compensation Benefits are Available for Allentown Healthcare Workers?

 Pennsylvania law provides specific benefits for healthcare workers injured while performing job-related duties.